 To display/hide the mixer, use one of the following:

-Expanded part track, showing the child tracks in pink.
+Expanded parent track control, showing child track controls in pink.

 The Master Gain controls the overall output volume.
 To adjust it, click and drag the slider handle or enter a value in the box underneath.